 This recipe combines citrus cake layers, a lemon curd-infused whipped frosting filling, and plain whipped frosting around the exterior.

 - Lemon Curd: Have you ever made lemon curd before?
 If you’ve prepared lemon bars or lemon meringue pie, you’ve tasted something like it.
 Lemon curd is a deliciously tangy, creamy, and sweet topping you make on the stovetop that you can pair with scones, quick breads, crepes, and so much more.
 Homemade lemon curd tastes approximately 1,000x better than store-bought and you only need 5 ingredients to make it.
 (And all of those ingredients are also needed in the cake!
 How convenient!)
 Prepare the lemon curd first because it must cool and thicken.
 Do you want to use other citrus in the curd?
 See recipe note below.
 The pictured cake has orange zest in the curd.
+(Which, by the way, would be wonderful on top of this orange Bundt cake!)

 - Whipped Frosting: Have you tried this not-so-sweet whipped frosting yet?
 Now is your chance.
 We’re mixing some of the frosting with lemon curd, which will be the cake’s filling.